Are The Mintage Figures of Australia's Polymer Notes A Reliable Guide to Rarity?

 - Australia hasn't produced any 10 dollar notes since the first NGB notes were released in 2017;

-- There seems to have been 2 different production runs for 20 dollar notes in 2013;
+- There seems to have been 2 different production runs for the 20 dollar notes issued in 2013 - they have the same signatures and prefix, but are separated in the RBA's list by their serial numbers;

 - Despite the hysteria about the move to a cashless society (apparently, production is plunging off a cliff), all of our 10 rarest polymer notes were released more than 12 years ago.